Zhang Chunxian: Career

+Xinjiang

+Zhang replaced Wang Lequan as secretary of the Communist Party Committee of the Xinjiang Uyghur Autonomous Region in April 2010 and was replaced by Zhou Qiang in his role as secretary of the Communist Party and chairman of the provincial People's Congress.
+Zhang was credited with bringing bus rapid transit (BRT) to Urumqi's major thoroughfares, the construction of the Xinjiang International Convention Centre, and the resumption of internet connections in the region following a one-year long ban in the aftermath of the July 2009 Ürümqi riots.

 After Zhang departed Xinjiang, he was named the deputy leader of the Leading Group for Party Building, a group headed by Liu Yunshan.
 Political analysts noted that his involvement in party cohesion and organization was a promotion, possibly even an indication that he would be groomed to take on a more substantial party affairs role following the 19th Party Congress.
 His first public appearance as part of the Party Building group was a visit to the Communist revolutionary heartland of Yan'an.
 However, other observers have interpreted the move more pessimistically, noting that it in fact mirrors Wang Lequan's own departure from Xinjiang six years earlier when he was given a seemingly token role as a deputy to then security-tsar Zhou Yongkang.
 Zhang was considered a candidate for ascension to the Politburo Standing Committee at the Congress in 2017, but ultimately did not make the cut.
 He relinquished his Politburo membership in 2017 but maintained his Central Committee membership.

+Post-Xinjiang career

-On March 17, 2018, Zhang was elected as a Vice Chairperson of the National People's Congress (NPC).
+On March 17, 2018, Zhang was elected as a vice chairman of the Standing Committee of the National People's Congress.

-Sanctions

 On 7 December 2020, pursuant to Executive Order 13936, the US Department of the Treasury imposed sanctions on all 14 Vice Chairpersons of the NPC, including Zhang, for "undermining Hong Kong's autonomy and restricting the freedom of expression or assembly."